Github-Samuel/sd-selfstorage/README.md

 # sd-selfstorage

 sd-selfstorage is a comprehensive self-storage rental system for FiveM that allows players to rent or purchase storage units with advanced features including auto-renewal payments, access management, upgrades, and more.
-The system features a clean UI with payment management, collaborative access, and flexible configuration options for different banking systems.

 ## Features
 - 🏢 **Rent or Purchase** - Players can either rent units weekly or buy them permanently
 - 💳 **Auto-Renewal System** - Automatic payments from bank accounts (configurable)